 The Skeleton Key (2005): The supernatural in this movie was so close to home.
 I loved this movie despite the negative reviews.
-Carolyn is a caring aide played by Kate Hudson whom lost her dad, so she finds deep relief in helping the elderly and rejects death on her watch.
-She is hired to watch after Ben a stroke victim, who has little time left to live.
+Carolyn is a caring aide played by Kate Hudson whom lost her dad, so she finds solace in helping the elderly and rejects death on her watch.
+She is hired to watch after Ben, a stroke victim, who has little time left to live.
 Carolyn is given a skeleton key by Violet, Ben's wife, to gain access to every room in the manor, except for one.
 Carolyn grows more curious by the minute while living in the manor and start to investigate the premises for foul play in Ben's current state of health.
 She feels Violet has a lot to do with Ben's health deteriorating.
-She thinks Violet is trying to kill Ben with the help of Hoodoo, and Luke, the lawyer who was hired to rewrite Ben and Violet's wills.
+She grows frantic with the thought that Violet may be trying to kill Ben with the help of Hoodoo, and Luke, the ever so charming lawyer who was hired to rewrite Ben and Violet's wills.

 Twist: Carolyn was right about one thing, Luke was in fact helping Violet, certainly not to kill Ben, but to give Carolyn a reason to stay in the manor (sex appeal), since Carolyn is the sole target for now, not Ben anymore.
 Violet and Ben were not really who they said they were deep inside.
-Papa Justice and Mama Cecile were two renowned Hoodoo practionners who used Violet and Ben's bodies to logde their souls long time ago.
-As they are growing older, they needed younger bodies for their souls, hence, Papa Justice already occupied the young lawyer's body and Carolyn was the prospected body for Mama Cecile to which she lured Carolyn to believe in Hoodoo, and to think that she was after Ben when all the while she wanted Carolyn's body.
-Mama Cecile and Papa Justify got what they were after, new vessels for their souls, and Carolyn's soul went to Violet's stroke ridden body.
+Papa Justice and Mama Cecile were two renowned Hoodoo practioners who used Violet and Ben's bodies to lodge their souls long time ago.
+As they are growing older, they needed younger bodies for their souls, hence, Papa Justice already occupied the young lawyer's body and Carolyn was the prospected body for Mama Cecile.
+Violet (Mama Cecile) lured Carolyn to believe in Hoodoo, and to think that she was after Ben when all the while she wanted Carolyn's body.
+Mama Cecile and Papa Justify received what they longed after, new vessels for their souls, and Carolyn's soul went to Violet's stroke ridden, fractured body - so unfair.

 Tagline: Fearing is believing!